vyos/vyos-documentation/docs/quick-start.rst

   set firewall name OUTSIDE-LOCAL rule 20 protocol 'icmp' set firewall name OUTSIDE-LOCAL rule 20 state new 'enable'

-If you wanted to enable SSH access to your firewall from the the Internet, you could create some additional rules to allow the traffic.
+If you want to enable SSH access to your firewall from the the Internet, you could create some additional rules to allow the traffic.

 These rules allow SSH traffic and rate limit it to 4 requests per minute.
 This blocks brute-forcing attempts:

 .. code-block:: none